adriandelser/SceneBuilder/README.md

 ```bash
 pip install scenebuilder
 ```

-This command installs SceneBuilder along with all required dependencies, ensuring that everything needed to run the GUI is properly set up.
+This command installs SceneBuilder along with numpy and matplotlib, ensuring that everything needed to run the GUI is properly set up.

 ## Getting Started